20 Gifts for the Jet-Setter

 Travel—it conjures up thoughts of adventure for some, glamour and luxury for others, and peak experiences for all.
 So whether the travel-lover on your gift list is traversing the globe on business or for pleasure, their excursions will be made better, easier, and more fun with these best gifts for travelers.
-And because when it comes to travel getting there is half the pleasure, consider adding on one of these 15 short books to read on a plane for good measure.

 There are never enough ways to compartmentalize your packing and stay organized while traveling—especially on your return trip home, when everything from wet bathing suits to liquid souvenirs needs safe storage.
 Ditch the plastic sandwich baggies and upgrade to a colorful Aloha Collection travel pouch (or two), which is designed to keep wet stuff separate from dry.
 Bonus: This zipper bag can double as a toiletries and makeup bag, luggage organizer, and beach bag thanks to its splash-proof material.

 There’s nothing worse than landing in a foreign city and realizing you have no way to call Uber because your phone died while you were delayed before takeoff and unable to find a plug.
 If your suitcase is the Millennial Power Bank Spinner from Traveler’s Choice, problems like this will be a thing of the past.
 If you remember to charge it up along with your phone the night before your flight—one of the 14 things smart travelers always do before a flight—you’ll always have a charge in reserve.
 The removable power bank will charge your devices on-the-go and a built-in TSA-regulation lock keeps your belongings secure.